adlnet/xapi-profiles/xapi-profiles-structure.md

-`inScheme` | The IRI of the specific profile version currently being described `prefLabel` | a language map of descriptive names for the Statement Template `definition` | A language map of descriptions of the purpose and usage of the Statement Template `allowedSolo` | *Optional*.
-A boolean, default false.
-If true, this Statement Template can be used as a single statement Implied Pattern (see that section).
-A Statement Template may be both used in Patterns and allowedSolo true.
+`inScheme` | The IRI of the specific profile version currently being described `prefLabel` | a language map of descriptive names for the Statement Template `definition` | A language map of descriptions of the purpose and usage of the Statement Template `deprecated` | *Optional*.
-`deprecated` | *Optional*.
 A boolean, default false.
 If true, this Statement Template is deprecated.
 `verb` | *Optional*.
 Verb IRI
 `objectActivityType` | *Optional*.
 Object activity type IRI